What Does Carat Mean in Gold?

 Gold loan eligibility criteria

 Availing a gold loan with Bajaj Finance is hassle-free thanks to its simple eligibility rules.
-You only need to be an Indian citizen, within the age group of 21 to 70 years, and ensure your jewellery meets the required gold purity standards.
+You only need to be an Indian citizen, within the age group of 21 to 80 years, and and have 18-22 karat gold jewellery or ornament to pledge as collateral.
+You can also pledge gold coins up to 24 karat karat gold purity.

 If you are wondering how much you can borrow on your gold?
 Just check your gold loan eligibility—it takes seconds and minimal paperwork!